codesud/ansible/README.md

 Ansible always executes roles listed in dependencies before the role that lists them.
 Ansible executes this pattern recursively when you use the roles keyword.
 For example, if you list role foo under roles:, role foo lists role bar under dependencies in its meta/main.yml file, and role bar lists role baz under dependencies in its meta/main.yml, Ansible executes baz, then bar, then foo
 ```

+## This is just message added to send the chenges from feature to main